-Perform these maintenance procedures according to the Preventative Maintenance Schedule.
+Perform these maintenance procedures when indicated by the Preventative Maintenance Schedule.

 Test the engine coolant at least twice per year to determine if the coolant must be replaced.
 If it is determined that the coolant should be replaced, make sure to flush the coolant system.
-Contact a PACCAR authorized repair location for flushing the coolant system.
+Contact a PACCAR® Authorized Repair Location for flushing the coolant system.

-- Check the following anti-freeze conditions:
+- 1. Check the following anti-freeze conditions:

+- Coolant level

 - Freeze point

-- Coolant level

 - pH level

 - Nitrite level

 - Carboxylate level